sisrfeng/coc-wiki/F.A.Q.md

 Here's some common problems that you may need to understand when working with coc.nvim.

+## Language server doesn't work for new buffer.

+Some language server doesn't work when the buffer not saved to disk, this is because they only tested on VSCode which always create file before create buffer.

+Save to buffer to disk and restart coc by `:CocRestart` to make the language server work.

 ## Completion for function parameter not working.

 Completion for function parameter requries server send the completion as snippet, some language server doesn't support that.
-It could also be done by use a coc extension which use middleware for request and provide snippet for function completion item.

 ## Linting is slow.